 Train Travel in Lisbon

 Lisbon’s commuter train system is made up of five lines that take you between the centre of the city and Grande Lisboa (Greater Lisbon).
-It’s good for day trips, but you’re not likely to use it all that much.
+It’s good for taking day trips from Lisbon, but you’re not likely to use it all that much.

 The metro, on the other hand, is more useful for travellers.
 It has almost doubled in size since it was created, and now covers most of the city via its four colour-coded lines.